 Diet That Limits Ultra-processed Foods Isn’t Automatically Healthy, Study Shows – UPI.Com

 • A diet that limits ultra-processed foods is not necessarily a healthy diet, as the quality of food also depends on the type of food consumed, not just the level of processing.
 2. Researchers found that a menu focusing on minimally processed foods was more expensive (over double the cost) and had a shorter expiration date (over three times shorter) compared to an ultra-processed food menu, without providing any additional nutritional value.
 3. The study suggests that both ultra-processed and less-processed foods can have a low “healthy eating score”, meaning that selecting mostly minimally processed foods is not a guarantee of a healthy diet.
-4. The researchers conclude that building nutritious diet involves more than just considering the level of food processing.
-And that other factors need to be taken into account.
+4. The researchers conclude that building a nutritious diet involves more than just considering the level of food processing, and that other factors need to be taken into account.

 Nutrition and Food Classification